matloff/fastLinearAlgebra/README.md

 [1,]   28   33
 ```

-R treated the (3,2) as a 1x2 matrix.-
+R treated the (3,2) as a 1x2 matrix.

 And look at this: